 The Properties tab, visible in the Image Update panel

 The Properties tab gives you the ability to manually adjust different image settings without permanently altering the state of the captured image in your suite.
 You can change the Search Type, Tolerance, Discrepancy, Scale, and Rotate values in this panel, then press Enter to conduct a search of the current active connection to see what settings work best.
-The original settings will show to the right in red.
+The original settings show to the right in red.
 To fix the image permanently, click Save Changes.
 To revert to the original settings, click Revert Changes.

 Working with Images in the Viewer Window